insightsengineering/scda.test/tests/testthat/_snaps/pagination_table.md

       titles

            ————————————————————————————————
-                        A: Drug       B:
+           SOME         A: Drug       B:
-                           X       Placebo
+           TOPLEFT         X       Placebo
                         (N=134)    (N=134)
            ————————————————————————————————
            - Any          122        123